LesFerch/WinSetView/README.md

 **Note**: For best results, close all open applications before running WinSetView.
 Open applications can prevent open/save dialog views from being updated.

+**Note**: Clicking **Submit** will apply the registry setting changes and restart Explorer.
+Do not click Submit when Explorer is busy copying/moving/deleting files.

 For complete details, please see the [manual](./Manual.md).

 ## Step 1: Select Your Interface Language (Optional)